Authentication Web

 User Counting

-You can refresh the enrollment statistics, found on the Statistics page, by starting a new user count.
+You can refresh the enrollment statistics, found on the Reporting page, by starting a new user count.
 By default, the nightly user count will be performed at 4:00 AM UTC.

 The last count statistics can also be found on the page.